wacncontent/CustomizeTool/addCommentOutput/articles/load-balancer/load-balancer-internal-overview.md

 You can use ILB in many new configurations, including the following:

 Azure Internal Load Balancing (ILB) provides load balancing between virtual machines that reside inside of a cloud service or a virtual network with a regional scope.
-For information about the use and configuration of virtual networks with a regional scope, see [Regional Virtual Networks](http://azure.microsoft.com/blog/2014/05/14/regional-virtual-networks/) in the Azure blog.
+For information about the use and configuration of virtual networks with a regional scope, see [Regional Virtual <!-- deleted by customization Networks](http://azure.microsoft.com/blog/2014/05/14/regional-virtual-networks/) --><!-- keep by customization: begin --> Networks](http://www.windowsazure.cn/blog/2014/05/14/regional-virtual-networks/) <!-- keep by customization: end --> in the Azure blog.
 Existing virtual networks that have been configured for an affinity group cannot use ILB.

 ILB enables the following new types of load balancing: